prakhar1989/hugo-blog/projects.md

 		<h3><a href="https://chrome.google.com/webstore/detail/postman-interceptor/aicmkgpgakddgnaphhhpliifpcfhicfo">Postman Interceptor</a></h3>
 		<p class="stack">Javascript, Sinon.js, Chrome Extension</p>
 <p><a href="https://chrome.google.com/webstore/detail/postman-interceptor/aicmkgpgakddgnaphhhpliifpcfhicfo">Postman Interceptor</a> is a chrome extension that gives <a href="http://getpostman.com">Postman</a> wings!
 It enables Postman to send restricted headers i.e. headers that cannot be sent via XmlHttpRequest like User-Agent, Referrer etc. and send cookie information with any request.</p>
 <p>The killer feature in this extension is the ability to capture any requests sent by the browser and forward them to Postman for inspection.
-If you are looking at inspecting the right API calls that your website is making then all you need to do is just turn on this extension and all your requests will be forwarded to Postman for you to inspect the headers, the form data and body.
+If you are looking at inspecting the API calls that your website is making then all you need to do is just turn on this extension and all your requests will be forwarded to Postman for you to inspect the headers, the form data and body.
 From a technical standpoint this was my foray into developing a chrome application - an ecosystem for which I have become quite fond of post the project.
-Lastly, writing tests for an extension was challenging but with the availability of stubs and mocks in <a href="#">Sinon</a> they became a breeze.</p>
+Writing tests for an extension was challenging but with the availability of stubs and mocks in <a href="#">Sinon</a> they became a breeze.</p>
 <p>Here is a short 20sec demo on how it works!</p>
 <iframe width="420" height="315" src="//www.youtube.com/embed/Dxf-o_DLSLw" frameborder="0" allowfullscreen></iframe>
 	</div>